chidubemokeke/PooltogetherSubgraphv3/queries.md

 ### PrizePools

-Description: This query fetches the last 20 prize pools, the state of the pools and the balance from the protocol.
+Description: This query fetches the last 20 prize pools, the state of the pools and their balance from the protocol.

 ```graphql
 {